Signs Your Dog Is Sick

 When scooting goes from an occasional occurrence to a regular behavior—and no amount of saying, “Stop that!" prevents it—pay attention.
 Dogs scoot when their anal glands are full; scooting can also be a symptom of an infection or abscess causing swelling near the anus, an anal gland mass, tapeworms or other parasites or allergies.15

-Scooting that's accompanied by painful bowel movements, straining to defecate or an increase in itchy skin, licking and biting at their backside, foul odor from their rear end and matted hair warrants a trip to the vet to get to the “bottom" of the problem.15
+Scooting that's accompanied by painful bowel movements, straining to defecate, an increase in itchy skin, licking and biting at their backside, foul odor from their rear end or matted hair warrants a trip to the vet to get to the “bottom" of the problem.15

 Aside from the obvious “ick" factor, there are some serious risks to eating poop, including potential parasite infestation.
 Take your dog to the vet to rule out underlying issues that could be causing coprophagia.16